ebeninca/fip16/README.md

 ## Fixes/modifications:

+v62.003
+- AFCON and AFC Cup periodicity of 2 years (Only the results of the closer one before the WC will be used to qualify)
+- BRAZ calender overhaul, avoided all date conflicts between championships.

 v62.002
-- "Check Schedule Conflicts" enable for all continental clubs competitions and FIFA CWC.
+- "Check Schedule Conflicts" enabled for all continental clubs competitions and FIFA CWC.
 - Austria: changed december league dates
 - Belgium: changed cup and league december dates
 - Added more dates to Egypt (WE PL) to avoid FIFA CWC date conflict